naatje80/buildrpm/README.md

 * _Software is not compiled with unnecessary features/options, because previous installations of development files_
 * _It will open the docker in interactive mode, in case the build fails at any given point.
 This allows one to debug the issue, before restarting the build procedure_
 * _The build process will automatically check which files need to be added to the rpms.
 Currently only normal files and development files are supported_
+* _If rpm-build from the repo is compiled, a faster (one time compile) is supported_

 _The repository also contains the spec files for applications that I've currently build using this software_